ceortiz33/ACME-Salary-Calculator-Javascript/README.md

 #### DAILY_SCHEDULES

-A regular expresions to filter schedules with the form HH:MM-HH:MM. \d means digits and {2} two occurrences.
+A regular expresions to filter schedules with the form HH:MM-HH:MM. \d+ means at least one digit.

 #### DAYS